piotrrosinski77/YT-downloader-exe/README.md

 On Windows, you can download it from: https://ffmpeg.org/download.html

+After installation, ensure ffmpeg is added to the environment variables by checking that it's in your system's PATH.
+Verify the installation by typing ffmpeg in the terminal.

 This application is intended for personal use only.
 The developers do not take responsibility for any misuse of the application.
 Please download content responsibly.